 Not staging your home.Not staging your home.

-If you’ve already moved out and the apartment is empty you can’t afford not to stage.
-Potential buyers tend to have a hard time visualizing living somewhere when they can’t see how the space can be utilized.
-If you’re still living there and have all your personal possessions around it can be even harder to attract a buyer.
+If you’ve already moved out and the apartment is empty, you can’t afford to stage.
+Potential buyers tend to have a hard time visualizing living somewhere when they can’t see how space can be utilized.
+If you’re still living there and have all your possessions around, it can be even harder to attract a buyer.
 Declutter everything and look for ways you can arrange the furniture to show your home at its best.
-And if you really want to knock the socks off buyers on open house day, hire a professional staging company.
+And if you want to knock the socks off buyers on open house day, hire a professional staging company.
 They know exactly how to stage an apartment that will appeal to the right buyers.

 Underestimating the costs of sellingUnderestimating the costs of selling

 If it’s your first sale, it’s easy to underestimate how high the costs of selling can be.
-Get this wrong and that fat check on closing day suddenly doesn’t look so big anymore.
-The real estate brokers commission will take up 5-6% of the sale price.
+Get this wrong, and that fat check on the closing day suddenly doesn’t look so big anymore.
+The real estate brokers’ commission will take up 5-6% of the sale price.
 That’s easy to estimate but what takes a little more effort is: